VL-ocean/cat-mouse-game/README.md

 ### Fixed Bugs

 - The assignCharacter function didn't work properly.
 The problem was in setting the background-image url and inserting it as a new style for the element.
 When looking through some tutorials (W3Schools, Stackoverflow), I have realised that I have set it wrong.
-I changed it to '"url(" + chosenCharacter + ")"' and it worked perfectly.
+I changed it to "url(" + chosenCharacter + ")", then I updated url in the object to "url('./assets/images/grey.webp')", so I can use a variable instead of concatenating and it worked perfectly this way.
-- .
+-

 ### Unfixed Bugs